+Only one blood collection tube for alcohol analysis will be open at the analyst's work area at any time.
+Before preparing each case sample, check that the DR# or L# and name on both vials correspond with DR# or L# and name on blood tube.
 Before preparing each quality assurance sample, check that the sample identity on the headspace vial matches that on the solution container.
-Using the pipette diluter, $2500 \mu l$ of the n-propanol internal standard solution and $250 \mu l$ of the sample will be dispensed into a 20-mL headspace vial.
+Using the pipette diluter, 2500 μl of the n-propanol internal standard solution and 250 μl of the sample will be dispensed into a 20-mL headspace vial.
 The headspace vial will then be capped and crimped using a pneumatic or hand-held crimper.
 The prepared vials will be returned to their location in the rack prior to preparation of the next samples.
 Prior to loading the headspace vials on the autosampler, the vials should be gently swirled to ensure homogeneity of the sample and internal standard mixture within the headspace vial.
 Prepared headspace vials will be placed into pre-assigned locations on the auto sampler.
 The vial sequence on the auto sampler should be checked before and after analysis.
 Samples should be pipetted in the order in which they will be analyzed on the instrument except if multiple samples of aqueous control will be pipetted from a single ampoule.

-Each headspace vial will contain 250 $\mu$ l of the sample and 2500 $\mu$ l of the n-propanol internal standard solution.
+Each headspace vial will contain 250 μ l of the sample and 2500 μ l of the n-propanol internal standard solution.
 The same lot of internal standard that was used for the calibrators will be used for all samples analyzed based on those calibrators.
 Samples will be prepared using method BA 250 to 2500 on the Microlab series 600.